-A Conservation Agreement or Easement limits the development of property and preserves the natural beauty of the land and its contribution to habitat and watershed.
+A Conservation Agreement, or Conservation Easement, limits the development of property and preserves the natural beauty of the land and its contribution to habitat and watershed.
 In this type of arrangement, The Berlin Land Trust partners with the land owner to protect the property from development while the land owner retains ownership.

 Scroll down to read descriptions and access information are provided below in order by date acquired.